Skip to main content

 Adoption work should be funded inside the roadmap, not treated as an optional add-on.

-Step 6: Choose the Right Architecture and Stack
+Step 6: How Do You Choose the Right Architecture and Stack?

 The technology choices you make will shape the next five years.
 The goal is not the newest stack, but the most sustainable architecture that aligns with your capabilities.
 Mid-market teams typically succeed with cloud-first infrastructure, API-first services, and modular front-end components that allow incremental upgrades.